Chapter Activity Reports

 Eta Kappa, Salem State University

-The Eta Kappa Chapter inducted into membership 19 undergraduate students and 3 graduate students at the Department’s annual Geography Day event on April 17, 2015.
-Over 50 people attended this ceremony.
-Five of the inductees were recognized for outstanding academic achievement and service to the community.
-The awards included the James J. Centorino Memorial Award for Superior Academic Achievement in Geography, the National Council for Geographic Education for Outstanding Academic Achievement in Geography, the Dr. John George Memorial Award for Scholarship and Service in Geography, the Dr. John George Memorial Scholarship Awarded to a Junior, and the Graduate Student Award for Excellence in the Geo-Information Sciences.
+The Eta Kappa Chapter inducted into membership 8 undergraduate students and 3 graduate students at the Department’s annual Geography Day event on April 29, 2016.
+This year we invited alumni back to campus to join the celebration.
+Over 100 people attended this ceremony.
+Six GTU members, including some of this year’s inductees, were recognized for outstanding academic achievement and service to the community.
+Recognition included the James J. Centorino Memorial Award for Superior Academic Achievement in Geography, National Council for Geographic Education for Outstanding Academic Achievement in Geography, J. Michael Ruane Award for Excellence in Digital Cartography, Dr. John George Memorial Award for Scholarship and Service in Geography, Dr. John George Memorial Scholarship Awarded to a Junior, and Graduate Student Award for Excellence in the Geo-Information Sciences.
 Student members were encouraged to make presentations at the NESTVAL and national AAG conferences.

 Eta Lambda, Villanova University

-This year the chapter hosted several events within the department and on campus.
+This year the chapter hosted several events.
 During the fall semester, the Chapter hosted the welcome back meeting for all of our majors.
-This took place on 12 September 2014 and included the induction of students who were abroad during the previous spring semester, an information presentation on changes in the department, and an icebreaker so that new majors could meet our other students.
-On 3 October, the Chapter set up and ran the department table during the annual College Major’s Fair.
-The Chapter sponsored the department’s projects days (9 December 2014 and 28 April 2015).
-During these events, our seniors present their research projects during a poster session.
+This took place on 17 September 2015 and included the induction of students who were abroad during the previous spring semester, an information presentation on changes in the department, and an icebreaker so that new majors could meet our other students and faculty.
+The meeting concluded with the first of our GTU lectures: Dr. Steven Goldsmith presented an overview of his recently concluded research trip to Antarctica.
+On 23 October, the Chapter set up and ran the department table during the annual College Major’s Fair––this was a very successful event and the department was able to gain seven new geographers.
+The Chapter sponsored the department’s projects days (8 December 2015 and 26 April 2016).
+During these events, our seniors present their research projects.
+In total, we had 17 posters and 10 senior thesis presentations during the projects day events.
 The top projects are awarded with the Department’s Paul Crutzen Research Award during the graduation dinner.
-Finally, the Chapter sponsored a lecture by Dr. Julie Winkler, Past President of the AAG, on Friday, 10 April.
-This was widely attended by students and faculty from across the campus.
+The department conducted three searches for tenure-track faculty and the GTU students played an instrumental role during the interview process and their input was valuable as part of our deliberations to hire.
+Finally, the Chapter inducted 15 new student members and one faculty member during the annual awards dinner on 19 April 2016.

 Eta Psi, Louisiana State University